 What results can I expect?

-The final results of your eyelid surgery (eyelid lift) will appear within several weeks.
-While eyelid surgery will not stop your eyes from aging, the procedure is typically very long lasting.
+The end results of your blepharoplasty or eye lift will appear within several weeks.
+While eyelid surgery won’t stop your eyes from aging, the procedure is typically very long-lasting.
 The effects of upper eyelid surgery can last many years to an entire lifetime, while lower eyelid surgery rarely needs to be repeated.
-Follow-up with your Cleveland Clinic Cosmetic & Plastic Surgery Center surgeon in addition to life-long sun protection is very important to maintaining your results.
-View our eye lift before and after photos to see results from actual eyelid lift patients.
+Life-long sun protection is very important to maintaining your results.
+View our blepharoplasty or eye lift before-and-after photos to see results from actual eyelid lift patients.

 What is involved in recovery?

-Eyelid surgery is usually performed as an outpatient procedure at Cleveland Clinic Cosmetic & Plastic Surgery Center.
-If this is the case, be certain to plan for someone to drive you home after surgery and stay with you at least the first night following surgery.
+Eyelid surgery is usually performed as an outpatient procedure at Cleveland Clinic Cosmetic & Plastic Surgery Center, so there’s a good chance you’ll go home the same day.
+If this is the case, plan for someone to drive you home after surgery and stay with you at least the first night.

-Initial healing throughout the first one to two weeks following your eyelid surgery may include:
+Initially, signs of healing throughout the first or second week after your eyelid surgery may include:

 - Irritation or dry eyes.